AlessioBonaguro/dncs-lab/README.md

 ```
 This script is executed only at first turning on of machine.
 After apt update and the installation of docker, is activated enp0s8 interface and is created the yaml network configuration file.
-In this file I specify that the selected interface, enp0s8, doesn't use dhcp, use the IP address 192.168.64.1 and the netmask 255.255.254.0 (/23), and is specify routing table.
+In this file I specify that the selected interface, enp0s8, doesn't use dhcp, use the IP address 192.168.64.1 and the netmask 255.255.254.0 (/23), the gateway is 192.168.64.1 and is specify routing table.
 In this table, I illustrated that for send a packet on host-a or host-b subnet, must pass through router-2.
 ```bash
 sudo docker run -it --rm -d -p 8080:80 --name webServer dustnic82/nginx-test